alexgould17/checklist/README.md

 - List of lists (add & remove lists from here)

 ### Objects
-- ToDoList (contains ToDoItems)
+- ToDoList (contains ToDoItems, is completed?, creation timestamp, completion timestamp)
-- ToDoItem (belongs to a ToDoList, is done?, creation date, completion date, recurring?, completion type (do you do this once or keep doing it all day?), order on list)
+- ToDoItem (belongs to a ToDoList, is completed?, creation timestamp, completion timestamp, recurring?, completion type (do you do this once or keep doing it all day?), order on list)

 ## Technologies Used